 Section 79.21 of the Parliament of Canada Act, sets the broad rules of engagement between the PBO and political parties in the months before a general election.

-Following stakeholder consultations, the PBO developed the Estimating the Financial Cost of Election Campaign Proposals: A Framework, to provide transparency on how the election proposal costing mandate will be delivered during the 2019 general election.
-The Framework was designed to mitigate unforeseen challenges, during this period of election proposal costing.
+Following stakeholder consultations, the PBO developed the Costing Election Proposals for the 45th Canadian Federal Election, to provide transparency on how the election proposal costing mandate will be delivered during the next general election.

 When it comes to receiving requests for the costing of election campaign proposals, the PBO may only receive requests from specified individuals, within two main groups: